erbieio/erb-client/README.md

 # Introduction

-- ## Install
+## Install

 ```go
 go get github.com/erbieio/erb-client
 ```

-- ## Client
+## Client

     - ### Create a client

-      Initializing the wormholes client with Go is the basic steps required to interact with the blockchain.
+      Initializing the erbie client with Go is the basic steps required to interact with the blockchain.
-      Import the wormholes-org/wormholes-client package and initialize it by calling the receiving blockchain service provider rawurl
+      Import the erbieio/erb-client package and initialize it by calling the receiving blockchain service provider rawurl.

       ```
       worm := client.NewClient(priKey, rawurl)